 ∴ Tom is not happy.

 Suppose that a reasoner R offers and as reasons in support of .
 The argument is presented in what is called standard form; the premises are listed first and a solid line separates them from the conclusion, which is prefaced by “∴”.
 This symbol means “therefore”.
-Premises and are convergent because they do not support the conclusion independently of one another, that is, they support the conclusion jointly.
+Premises and are linked because they do not support the conclusion independently of one another, that is, they support the conclusion jointly.
 It is unreasonable to think that R offers and individually, as opposed to collectively, as reasons for .
-The following representation of the argument depicts the convergence of the premises.
+The following representation of the argument depicts the linkage of the premises.

 Tom said that he didn’t go to Samantha’s party.